Long-time asymptotics and stability for the sine-Gordon equation: Asymptotic Stability/Instability in Weighted Energy Spaces

 \subsection{Asymptotic stability}

-Consider the sine-Gordon equation in $H^{1,s}(\mathbb{R})\times L^{2,s}(\mathbb{R})$ with $s>\frac{1}{2}$, our goal of this subsection is to establish the asymptotic stability of the nonlinear structure constructed by \eqref{eq:N1} and \eqref{eq:N2} in subsection \ref{subsec:fullasym} measured in the localized energy norm.
+Considering the sine-Gordon equation in $H^{1,s}(\mathbb{R})\times L^{2,s}(\mathbb{R})$ with $s>\frac{1}{2}$, our goal of this subsection is to establish the asymptotic stability of the nonlinear structure given by \eqref{eq:N1} and \eqref{eq:N2} in subsection \ref{subsec:fullasym} measured in the localized energy norm.

-Recall that for given $\text{v}\in\left(-1,1\right)$ and $\mathfrak{L}>0$ fixed, we define the localized energy norm for a vector $\vec{f}=\left(f_{1},f_{2}\right)$ as
+Recall that for given $\mathfrak{v}\in\mathbb{R}$ and $\mathfrak{L}>0$ fixed, we define the localized energy norm for a vector $\vec{f}=\left(f_{1},f_{2}\right)$ as

-Our main result in this subsection is the following: \begin{theorem} Consider the reflectionless solution $N\left(x,t\right)$ constructed using \eqref{eq:N1} \eqref{eq:N2} to the sine-Gordon equation \eqref{eq: sG}.
+Our main result in this subsection is the following: \begin{theorem} Consider the reflectionless solution $N\left(x,t\right)$ constructed using \eqref{eq:N1} and \eqref{eq:N2} to the sine-Gordon equation \eqref{eq: sG}.
 Suppose for $0\leq\epsilon\ll1$ small enough and $s>\frac{1}{2}$.
 Let $\vec{f}$ be the solution to the sine-Gordon equation with the initial data $\vec{f}(0)$ then there exist scattering data